lcsouzamenezes/dropshipping-woocommerce/README.txt

 * ADDED: Support for Appmaker.xyz Plugin.

 = 2.0.3 =
-* FIX: Background import products broken.
+* FIX: Background import products was broken.

 = 2.0.2 =
 * IMPROVEMENT: Some Improvements.